catman237/Ascent--Architect--Frontend--React--Native/README.md

-# Ascent--Architect--React--Native
+# Ascent--Architect--Frontend

-Ascent Architect Frontend

-Constructed the React_native framework.
+Constructed the React Native framework for mobile use.

 React Navigation used for the routing.